natalia-schmidt/natalia-schmidt/README.md

-Student here, old (and new) stuff sucks but free of AI :)
+Student here, old stuff sucks but free of AI :)

+New stuff also sucks lol

-Most of new stuff is private :P
+Most projects are private :P